CleanMyMac Black Friday: 30% OFF: Get Now

 terminal on Mac

 Byobu is a text-based window manager and terminal multiplexer.
-It was originally created to provide an enhanced user interface for the GNU Screen terminal multiplexer, but it has since been extended to support other terminal emulators as well.
+It was initially created to provide an enhanced user interface for the GNU Screen terminal multiplexer, but it has since been extended to support other terminal emulators.

-Byobu provides a number of features that are not available in traditional terminal emulators, such as keybindings, configuration utilities, enhanced profiles,… Byobu is available on most Linux, BSD, and Mac distributions.
+Byobu provides several features unavailable in traditional terminal emulators, such as keybindings, configuration utilities, enhanced profiles, etc. Byobu is available on most Linux, BSD, and Mac distributions.
 It is not available on Windows.

 PowerTerm InterConnect